Requesting Certified Copies

 In Iowa, official registration of births, deaths, and marriages began July 1, 1880.
 All original records that have been registered are on file with the State Department of Health.
 Statewide record searches are available from the state registrar.

-Unwed births prior to July 1995, all adoption records, and all legal name changes must be obtained from the State Department of Health.
-You may call 515-281-4944 or visit the State Department of Health website.
+Single parent births prior to 1990, all adoption records, and all legal name changes must be obtained from the State Department of Health.
+You may call Vital Chek at 1-866-809-0290.
+You may also send a written application.

 Local Registrars Local registrars are located in county recorder offices.
 Those offices are responsible for maintaining records of birth, death and marriages that have occurred in that county.

 Vital records are available at the Recorder's Office for the years 1880 - 1920 and 1942 - present.
 This office does have some records starting at 1854.
 The State Department of Health has the records for 1921-1941.

 Local registrars, however, do not have code authority to have on record the following information:

 - Any record ordered seal by a court of law